What is an opioid?

 - You will first come to the office for a consultation to see if this program is right for you.
 The provider will explain all of the steps during your consultation and you’ll be provided with detailed paperwork that explains the procedure for beginning your treatment plan.

 - Under the care of the provider, you take buprenorphine at home (the first dose will be administered at the office) and return to the office for weekly or monthly follow up appointments with the provider.

-- Sessions with a counselor on a continual basis is a crucial part of your treatment plan – your success is greatly enhanced if you decide to participate in counseling session.
+- Sessions with a counselor on a continual basis is a crucial part of your treatment plan – your success is greatly enhanced if you decide to participate in counseling sessions.